Yup, another blog post on how effective Gumtree has been for me when looking for new tenants.

 I suppose I’ve already answered the question, but if there’s any doubt, let me assure you that my answer is yes!

 I’ve successfully found tenants on Gumtree multiple times now.
-It’s not been the most effective means (using an online letting agent that markets on Rightmove has been far more successful), but it’s worked.
-Well!
+Granted, it’s not been the most effective means (using an online letting agent that markets on Rightmove has been far more successful), but it definitely has worked.
+Worked well.

-But I do want to provide a caveat before you start tripping over yourselves to upload your property details onto Gumtree (I know, I’m shamelessly crass to believe that my ramblings has that kind of potenacy).
-While Gumtree is absolutely capable of finding landlords tenants quickly, I personally wouldn’t rely on the service alone; I would use Gumtree among OTHER methods just like I did.
-That’s actually not an exclusive caveat for Gumtree, I’d offer the same tippet for anyone that’s inclined to put all their eggs into one limited basket.
-DON’T DO IT!
-You need to diversify your shit, man.
+But I do want to provide a caveat before you start tripping over yourselves to upload your property details onto Gumtree.
+While Gumtree is absolutely capable of finding landlords tenants quickly, I personally wouldn’t rely on the platform alone; I would use Gumtree among OTHER methods just like I did.
+Gumtree can be very hit or miss, so you don’t want to be putting all your eggs in one basket.

 Why Gumtree is a topic of debate?